vldtecno/PTN-Engine/Doc/User Guide/UserGuide.md

 ### 1. Build the *PTN Engine*

 You can generate a build configuration for *PTN Engine* running the provided CMake scripts.
-These support GCC and MSVC.
-Other compilers are not yet supported , so if you want to use a different compiler you will have to change the scripts yourself.
+These support GCC and Visual C++.
+Other compilers are not yet supported, so if you want to use a different compiler you will have to change or write the build scripts yourself.

 Building with the provided CMake scripts will provide you the necessary *PTN Engine* static and dynamic libraries.